Turbinado Sugar (Raw):

 - How many grams in a cup of Turbinado Sugar (Raw)?

-- 1 cup of Turbinado Sugar (Raw) weighs 200 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Turbinado Sugar (Raw) weighs 200 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 200 grams of Turbinado Sugar (Raw)?
+- How many grams is ¼ cup of Turbinado Sugar (Raw)?